 Ultimate Guide to Rooibos Tea and its Benefits

-Parts of the rooibos plants have been cultivated and harvested for over 300 years for the treatment of medical ailments and provide specific health benefits and even today, it’s a popular herbal tea, and key ingredient, that provides a range of remarkable health benefits, a rich visual appeal and a distinct, warm aroma.
+Known and used by the First Nations People of South Africa for millenia, what we know as today’s rooibos tea has been cultivated and harvested for over 300 years and used in the treatment of medical ailments and to provide health benefits.
+Today, it’s a herbal tea growing in popularity the world over that provides a range of remarkable health benefits, a rich visual appeal and a distinct, warm aroma.

 Table of Contents

-The rooibos plant has needle-like leaves, and grows to a height of approximately 1.5 metres, with tap roots that can extend to around 2 metres below the surface.
-The rooibos plant has an average lifespan of 6 years, and the ability to provide an average of 4 crops to growers in the Cederberg.
+Rooibos plants have needle-like leaves and grow to a height of approximately 1.5 metres with tap roots that can extend to around 2 metres below the surface.
+The rooibos plant has an average field-cultivated lifespan of 6 years, during which it is able to provide an average of 4 crops to growers in the Cederberg.

-Hundreds of years ago, this plant was cultivated by the Khoisan people, garnering rooibos its earliest awareness.
-The plant was rediscovered by Carl Thunberg in 1772, reviving the production and consumption of rooibos.
-Rooibos was also popular with early Dutch settlers in the Cape as it presented a cheaper alternative to traditional tea.
+During South Africa’s pre-colonial period the rooibos plant was known to and utilised by the Khoisan people.
+Subsequent to the plant being identified and recorded by Carl Thunberg in 1772, rooibos became widely known and popular with early Dutch settlers in the Western Cape region of South Africa as it presented a cheaper alternative to traditional tea.

 What is Rooibos tea?

 Rooibos (or ‘red bush’ in Afrikaans) tea consists of the processed leaves of the rooibos plant, and as a traditional herbal tea it displays a deep reddish-brown colour that has a subtle sweet and woody aroma.
 Brewing up a delicious cup of rooibos tea is no different than how you’d prepare any cup of tea: rooibos tea can be used in tea bags, in a teapot, or as loose leaf tea.